SAP-samples/automation-pilot-examples/cf-apps-insights/README.md

 :information_source: Some of the needed information is available in your subaccount's *Overview* page under *Cloud Foundry Environment*.

 :information_source:  **CloudFoundryAppsInsights** example uses model `gpt4o` and with small changes the insights can be modified in the prompt.

-Also, using a subaccount with fewer applications and instances enhances the accuracy of GPT model responses.
+:warning: Using a subaccount with fewer applications and instances enhances the accuracy of GPT model responses.